The Death of the $2,000 Food Photoshoot

 - File sizes and ratios work for delivery tiles, QR menus, and your website.

 This is where AI food photography for restaurants needs guardrails.
-Yummify starts from your real dish photo or description and styles around it-so you can dial in plating, background, and lighting-while keeping portions and components recognizable.
-Pair that with clear allergen/dietary rules (for more depth, see our guide to honest imagery for allergens and dietary claims).
+Yummify starts from your real dish photo or description.
+It styles around that.
+You can dial in plating, background, and lighting.
+The portions and components stay recognizable.
+Pair this with clear allergen and dietary rules.
+For more depth, see our guide to honest imagery for allergens and dietary claims.

-For visual inspiration on plating and composition, watch this short clip and notice how simple changes in angle and garnish change the story of the dish:
+For visual inspiration on plating and composition, watch this short clip.
+Notice how simple changes in angle and garnish change the story of the dish:

-Compare three of your current hero images against this checklist and note where they fall short-those gaps are where low-cost improvements will pay off fastest.
+Compare three of your current hero images against this checklist.
+Note where they fall short.
+Those gaps are where low-cost improvements will pay off fastest.

 3. Replace the big shoot: a practical, AI?accelerated workflow for operators

-Instead of saving up for an annual blowout shoot, treat photography like inventory: small, frequent runs that match demand.
+Instead of saving up for an annual blowout shoot, treat photography like inventory.
+Think small, frequent runs that match demand.
 Here’s a Yummify-style workflow you can plug into a typical week.

 Step 1: Capture while you prep

-Ask one line cook or shift lead to shoot 3-5 angles of each featured item during prep, not peak service:
+Ask one line cook or shift lead to capture photos.
+Have them shoot 3-5 angles of each featured item.
+Do this during prep, not peak service:

-- Place the dish near a window or under your best overhead light.
+- Place the dish near a window.
+Or use your best overhead light.

-- Shoot overhead, 45?, and a close side angle showing layers or fillings.
+- Shoot overhead.
+Shoot at 45 degrees.
+Get a close side angle showing layers or fillings.

-This takes 5-10 minutes per dish if you make it a habit.
+This takes 5-10 minutes per dish.
+Make it a habit.
 For deeper habits and shot lists, see our guide on simple capture habits for better AI results.

 Step 2: Run through a Yummify AI workflow

-At the end of the shift, your marketer or GM selects the best captures and uploads to Yummify:
+At the end of the shift, your marketer or GM picks the best captures.
+Then upload to Yummify:

-- Apply a saved branded environment (for example, “Bright Taqueria” or “Modern Bento”).
+- Apply a saved branded environment.
+Try “Bright Taqueria” or “Modern Bento.”

-- Let prompt enhancement add detail you’d never have time to type yourself.
+- Let prompt enhancement add detail.
+You would never have time to type this yourself.

 - Generate 3-6 variations per hero dish at standard quality.

-According to McKinsey, delivery is one of the fastest-growing channels in food service; that alone justifies having multiple, testable restaurant marketing visuals for each core item.
+According to McKinsey, delivery is a fast-growing channel in food service.
+That alone justifies having multiple, testable restaurant marketing visuals for each core item.

 Step 3: Publish and test across channels

-Within an afternoon, you have a full set of consistent restaurant menu photos ready to:
+Within an afternoon, you have a full set of consistent restaurant menu photos.
+Put them to work immediately:

-- Upload to delivery platforms and your own online ordering site.
+- Upload to delivery platforms.
+Also use them on your own online ordering site.

-- Reuse in social posts, email headers, and in?store screens.
+- Reuse in social posts.
+Also use them in email headers and in-store screens.

-Start basic A/B tests on key dishes (thumbnail A vs B for two weeks each).
-Our guide to A/B testing food photos walks through timelines and metrics.
+Start basic A/B tests on key dishes.
+Try thumbnail A versus B for two weeks each.
+Our guide to A/B testing food photos covers timelines and metrics.

-Sketch this five-step workflow for your own operation and jot down who would realistically own each step next quarter.
+Sketch this workflow for your own operation.
+Jot down who would own each step next quarter.

 4. When to still hire a photographer: the hybrid model that actually pencils out